What is the List of Deaths?

 It is an amendment of the Dublin Convention, signed in 1990 and its original name is still commonly used.

 Undocumented (or irregular) migrants are those without a residence permit authorising their stay in the country of destination.
 They may have been unsuccessful in the asylum process, overstayed their visa or entered irregularly.
 UNITED, as many Network organisations does not use the term “illegal”, commonly used by media or in political discourse as it criminalises migration.

 Undocumented children who have travelled unaccompanied, who have migrated with or to join close family, or who are born in the host country to undocumented parents.

 Detention centre/ Removal centre

-A secure centre used to house migrants or asylum seekers suspected of illegal or unauthorised entry and visa violations.
+A secure centre used to house migrants or asylum seekers suspected of undocumented or unauthorised entry and visa violations.
 Individuals should only be detained whilst immigration authorities determine their status and whist awaiting deportation.

 A facility where migrants are received and identified upon arrival in the country where they will be applying for asylum.
 They are often held here whilst their claim is submitted and processed.

 The forced removal of migrants and failed asylum seekers when state authorities conclude that they do not meet the requirements to remain in the country.
 Sometimes called forced return, forced repatriation and expulsion.

 As above, but repatriation is considered as done with the migrant’s free will.
 Often in these cases, they are presented with incentives to leave, or are subject to conditions that either offer safety in their country of return, or discourage them from remaining.
 Therefore, the voluntary aspect is often questioned.